intuit-ai-research/DCR-consistency/README.md

 ![](assets/DCR.png)

-It composes of three parts:
+It is composed of three parts:

 * DCE takes a `reference` and a `candidate`, evaluates the consistency between the two on a sentence level, and outputs a list of `reasons` on the consistency check for each sentence in the `candidate`.
-* AMC takes the output of DCE and convert it to a numeric score between [0, 1]
+* AMC takes the output of DCE and converts it to a numeric score between [0, 1]
 * RAI takes the `reasons` output of DCE and generates improved versions that mitigate detected inconsistencies.

 ![](assets/example.png)

 ### 😋 How well does DCR-Consistency work?
-We evaluated DCR-Consistency framework on a wide range of datasets: QQP, PAWS-QQP, SummEval, QAGS-CNN, QAGS-XSUM.
+We evaluated the DCR-Consistency framework on a wide range of datasets: QQP, PAWS-QQP, SummEval, QAGS-CNN, and QAGS-XSUM.

-Below is a comparison of DCR-Consistency with some start of art metrics on SummEval dataset about consistency.
+Below is a comparison of DCR-Consistency with some start of art metrics on the SummEval dataset about consistency.
 We included prestigious metrics like BERTScore, and trending new ones leveraging LLMs(GPT-3.5/4) such as G-Eval as well.
-DCR-Consistency is outperforming those metrics with a large margin.
+DCR-Consistency is outperforming those metrics by a large margin.

 <img src="assets/performance.png"  width="300"/>

 We also evaluated DCR-Consistency's effectiveness on inconsistency migration.
-Below is a illustration showing the consistency rate changes after iterations of applying DCR-Consistency.
+Below is an illustration showing the consistency rate changes after iterations of applying DCR-Consistency.
 We observe effective mitigations in all three datasets and that 100% migration of detected inconsistency can be achieved within three rounds.

 <img src="assets/rai.png"  width="300"/>

 ### 🤖 Installation

 * Ensure you have python >= 3.9
-* Clone this repo and install with
+* Clone this repo and install it with

 ```
 pip install .